Andereoo/TkinterWeb/docs/UPGRADING.md

 ### Changes include:
 * Faster load speed
+* A more intuitive API
-* Support for experimental Tkhtml features
+* Support for experimental Tkhtml features, such as page printing
-* Widget behaviour is now more closely aligned with standard Tkinter widgets
+* Widget behaviour and API is now more closely aligned with standard Tkinter widgets
+* The DOM API now more closely mirrors its JavaScript counterparts
 * Dozens of new configuration options, including access to more settings and the ability to link a JavaScript interpreter
 * More DOM improvements
-* DOM behaviour is now more closely aligned with that of JavaScript
-* A more intuitive API

 ### Removed:
 * `HtmlFrame.get_zoom()` - use `HtmlFrame.cget("zoom")`